Tiffany-Mwikali-git/Group-3-React-Project/README.md

 Visit the deployed application at:

-The live site allows you to:
+The live site allows you to: https://group-3-react-project.netlify.app/

-- Browse through the list of all goals
+- Browse through the rooms parts
-- Deposit some money
-- Add a new goal
+- Write the correct ansewr for the question
+- Select the hint part
+- Reset the game

 ### Local Development